 Big Money Against Single Payer Insurance

-Blog– Lots of interesting news floating around on the internet about the G20 Summit, Russia, Trump, #FakeNews, etc., but none of these distractions are as important as our health care crisis in America made worse by income and wealth inequality.
-As Warren Buffet recently lamented, the percent of GDP spent on healthcare in this country is escalating at a rapid pace restricting overall growth in our economy.
+There is a lot of interesting news floating around on the internet about the G20 Summit, Russia, Trump, #FakeNews, etc. Still, none of these distractions are as important as our health care crisis in America made worse by income and wealth inequality.
+As Warren Buffet recently lamented, the percent of GDP spent on healthcare in this country is escalating rapidly, restricting overall growth in our economy.
 Republicans promised donors and voters they would repeal and replace Obamacare.
-However, their replacement plan is a death sentence to rural America.
-Even President Trump called it, “Mean!”
+However, their replacement plan is a death sentence in rural America.
+Even President Trump called it “Mean!”

-When I hear commentary about #FakeNews and political spectrum analysis by pundits talking about “right” and “left”, it’s a pointless exercise.
+IT’S A POINTLESS EXERCISE when I hear commentary about #FakeNews and political spectrum analysis by pundits talking about “right” and “left.”
 Those arguments are moot or irrelevant.
-Both sides are guilty of this and even I get caught up in these discussions.
+Both sides are guilty of this, and even I get caught up in these discussions.
 These conversations are a diversion – a form of entertainment.

 I recently ran across an article written by Michael Corcoran in Truth-Out.
 The article addresses the money flowing from industry players into our corrupted political parties.
-When Nancy Pelosi, a leading Democratic official was asked if the party should make single payer health insurance a platform issue, she responded:
+For example, when Nancy Pelosi, a leading Democratic official, was asked if the party should make single-payer health insurance a platform issue, she responded:

 “Representative Nancy Pelosi of California, replied with a flat ‘no’ when asked if Democrats should make single-payer a central theme in 2018,” the Times reported.
 “The comfort level with the broader base of the American people is not there yet,” Pelosi said.

-However, Americans are now comfortable with single payer health insurance.
-A recent poll showed 60% approval rating, including 75% of Democrats.
+However, Americans are now comfortable with single-payer health insurance.
+A recent poll showed a 60% approval rating, including 75% of Democrats.
 I suspect it would be higher if we had a legitimate free press in this country.

 So, why is Nancy balking?